elizabethgarza/Avocado-Classifier/README.md

-# AvocadoClassifier | Logistic regression with a neural network model
+# Avocado-classifier | Logistic regression with a neural network model

 ## Purpose statement